 On July 1, 2022, the Receiver filed a complaint against former Oasis sales agent Doug Clark and his entity, Clark Asset Management Co., alleging fraudulent transfers, unjust enrichment, and aiding and abetting breaches of fiduciary duty and seeking the recovery of \$120,000.
 See Burton W. Wiand, as Receiver for Oasis International Group, Ltd, et al. v.
 Clark Asset Management Co. & Douglas Clark, Case No. 8:22-cv-01512 (M.D.
 Fla.).
 A copy of the complaint is available on the Receiver's website.
 The complaint alleges that Clark, a former registered investment advisor who had worked with DaCorta on a previous fraudulent scheme, helped onboard Oasis investors.
-This litigation has only just begun; no motions or responsive pleadings have been filed.
+The defendants failed to respond, and on September 26, 2022, the Clerk of the Court entered defaults against Clark and Clark Asset Management Co.
+The Receiver is preparing motions for final default judgments against both defendants.